Backup and Restore Services

 CrashPlan allows you to easily restore files from your computer, or via a website.
 You can restore the most recent version of a file or any of the older versions backed up alongside it.

 If you get a new computer, you can use CrashPlan to load files from your previous computer.
-In the event of a hard drive failure, can call the IT Help Desk at 215.895.2020, and we will assist you with restoring your files.
+In the event of a hard drive failure, contact the IT Help Desk at 215.895.2020, and we will assist you with restoring your files.

-Review the CrashPlan ProE FAQ for more information on the CrashPlan service for university-owned computers.
+Review the Code42 CrashPlan FAQ for more information on the CrashPlan service for university-owned computers.